algorand/pointproofs/README.md

 ## Code status

 * Version 0.1.
-* This code has __NOT__ been deployed in production.
-* This code has been externally audited by a consulting firm.
+* This code is __NOT__ production-ready yet.
+It passed one external audit, but additional auditing and testing is required before deployment

 ## Use this library directly
 * Install rust and cargo toolchain